- High-tech features standard

 The 2020 Audi A3 comes with a good array of collision-avoidance features and has done well in crash testing.

 Both federal and independent testers have smacked the Audi A3 against a wall and come away impressed.
-A Top Safety Pick rating from the IIHS and five stars overall from the NHTSA combine with standard collision-avoidance tech to elevate the A3 to 8 out of 10 for safety.
+A Top Safety Pick rating from the IIHS and five stars overall from the NHTSA combine with standard automatic emergency braking to elevate the A3 to 8 out of 10 for safety.

 2020 Audi A3